 Nestled in the lush green Eastern Ghats in the Salem district of Tamil Nadu, is the peaceful hill station of Yercaud.
 Amidst coffee plantations and the aroma of spices that blankets the region of the Shivaroy Hills are a number of fascinating attractions, such as Anna Park and Lady’s Seat.

 Located just beyond Bandipur, the wild beauty of Masinagudi in Tamil Nadu is known for its excellent safaris.
 Here, you can catch a glimpse of tigers, elephants, bears, deer, and boars roaming through the jungle.
 You can also visit the Elephant Camp to see how the elephants are trained and cared for.
 Masinagudi near Bangalore also has a beautiful dam called the Maravakandy Dam and has a tower for bird watching.
 The city also has Mudumalai Wildlife Sanctuary whose residents are Bengal Tiger, leopards, and elephants.

 10. Chikmagalur: Trekking And Hiking Paradise

-Chikmagalur is famous for its numerous coffee plantations.
-However, the rugged land is also filled with lush valleys, gushing streams and numerous peaks such as Baba Budangiriand Mullayanagiri.
+The town of Chikmagalur is famous for its numerous coffee plantations.
+However, the rugged land is also filled with lush valleys, gushing streams, and numerous peaks such as Baba Budangiriand Mullayanagiri.
 It is an ideal getaway from city life and is also the perfect spot for trekking.
 Chikmagalur also boasts of its rich coffee culture with its lush coffee plantations.
 One of the best things to do in Chikmagalur is to go on walks and hikes organised in the coffee plantations.
 Chikmagalur is also close to stunning waterfalls like the Hebbe Falls and Kalhatti Falls, and adventurous treks like the Kudremukh Trek.

 Distance from Bangalore: 250 km